 - Constant trouble in relationships of any kind

-- Difficulty enjoying themselves
+- Difficulty enjoying anything

 - An inability to understand what is normal

-A Return To Normal
+A Return to Normal

 It is possible to return to normal after growing up in a household where addiction was present.
 Cognitive behavioral therapy is a great way to start looking at your past and realizing how it is affecting you today with the help of a therapist.